buosseph/rasp/readme.md

 An audio signal processing library in Rust.

-## Design
-The design, and general usage, of this library is influenced by [The Synthesis Toolkit](https://ccrma.stanford.edu/software/stk/index.html) which is hosted by CCRMA and written in C++.
-All components implement a `tick` function, which take an audio sample to process and returns some output.
+The design, and general usage, of this library is based on the [Synthesis Toolkit](https://ccrma.stanford.edu/software/stk/index.html) which is hosted by CCRMA and written in C++.

+## Usage

+All objects intended to process samples of an audio signal implement the `Processor` trait.
+Samples are passed into the object using `process()` and returns an output sample.

 ### Future Additions

 Features and components I'd like to add in the future.

 - Add general `EnvelopeDetector`?